 ii.
-Deprivation of Liberty Standards (DOLS)
+Deprivation of Liberty Standards (DoLS)

-DoLs were introduced as an amendment to the Mental Capacity Act 2005 and came into force in April 2009 following the case HL vs United Kingdom.
+DoLs were introduced as an amendment to the Mental Capacity Act 2005 and came into force in April 2009 following the case HL vs United Kingdom (45508/99).
 They aim to provide legal protection for vulnerable people who are deprived of their liberty as part of their care and to prevent arbitrary decisions about deprivations of liberty.
 In March 2014, a Supreme Court judgement in the case of Cheshire West clarified what constitutes a deprivation of liberty; consequently there has been a significant increase in the number of applications.
-Regular reports were received to the Committee providing an update on the health board's compliance with the deprivation of liberty standards and any breaches.